A Topological Quantum Field Theory for Character Varieties of Non-orientable Surfaces: Construction of the TQFT

-\item 2-morphisms: a map $(W, A) \to (W', A')$ is given by a diffeomorphism $F : W \to W'$ such that $F(A) \subset A'$ and \eqref{eq:diagram_def_bdp} commutes. \end{itemize} This category is a monoidal category, whose tensor product is given by taking disjoint unions, and whose unital object is the empty manifold $\varnothing$. \end{definition}

-Allowing multiple basepoints directly leads to a generalized notion of a $G$-representation variety: if $X$ is a compact manifold (possibly with boundary), and $A \subset X$ a finite set of basepoints, then the $G$-representation variety of $(X, A)$ is given by
+Allowing for multiple basepoints directly leads to a generalized notion of the $G$-representation variety. \begin{definition} Let $M$ be a compact manifold, possibly with boundary, and let $A \subset M$ be a finite set of basepoints.
+The \emph{$G$-representation variety} of $(M, A)$ is the variety